The third in a series

 Multicultural Curriculum, Identity Development, and Social Justice

 The day is hosted by the leadership and faculty of the Gordon School.
-Gordon is a longtime leader in multicultural education, sustaining a schoolwide commitment to racial diversity and equity work for the past twenty-five years.
-Over that period, Gordon has been an innovator in the independent school field, leading work on affinity groups and tuition reform, running a national institute for multicultural educators, and hosting a master's degree program for elementary school educators.
+Gordon is a longtime leader in multicultural education and social justice pedagogy, sustaining a schoolwide commitment to racial diversity and equity work for the past twenty-five years.
+Over that period, Gordon has been an innovator in the independent school field, leading work on affinity groups and tuition reform, running a national institute focused on multicultural education and hosting a master's degree program for elementary school educators.